Table of Contents

 - Moderate dysplasia: Disordered tissue formation reaches epithelial layer

 - Severe dysplasia: Entire epithelium including surface is affected

-Dysplasia is always a pre-stage of malignant tumors, a carcinoma.
-Often this is also referred to as pre-cancer.
+Dysplasia is a carcinoma occurring prior to the development of malignant tumors.
 If there is a trigger caused by a genetic mutation, it is called a precancerous condition.
-A pre-cancerous lesion, conversely, is an acquired cell or tissue change that leads to a malignant tumor.

-The dysplasia gets progressively bigger and spreads so that marked neoplasia develops.
-It contains various tumor cell colonies.
-The most aggressive of the colonies will prevail and overtake the others.
-Aggressive behavior is marked by invasive spread.
-That means the neoplasia will spread beyond histological and anatomical margins.
-This next stage is called carcinoma in situ.
-Hematogenous spread finally leads to metastases (see below).
+Dysplasia can progress and spread to neoplasia containing various tumor cell types.
+The most aggressive of the colonies may expand to spread beyond histological and anatomical margins.
+This next stage is called in situ carcinoma.
+Hematogenous spread may lead to metastases (see below).

 Benign vs. Malignant Tumors

-Tumor classification is determined on the one hand by its valence, being benign or malignant, and on the other hand by its cellular origin:
+Tumor classification is determined by whether it is benign or malignant and also by its cellular origin: